-Powerlifting & strength coach, SSPT co-founder, USA Powerlifting Coaching Committee Chairman & Senior International Coach
+SSPT co-founder, Powerlifting & strength coach, USA Powerlifting Coaching Education Director & Senior International Coach

 Matt graduated from the University of Maryland at College Park in 1994 with a Bachelor of Science degree in Kinesiological Sciences.
 In 1995, he was recognized as a Certified Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association and was employed as the head strength and conditioning coach at DeMatha Catholic High School.
 He has completed internships with the University of Maryland strength staff as well as the Washington Redskins.
 From 1996 to the present he has been employed full-time as a strength and conditioning coach working with athletes of all levels.
 His primary area of expertise is powerlifting and he currently coaches lifters from novice to elite.

-Matt is a 22-year veteran of competitive powerlifting.
+Matt is a 24-year veteran of competitive powerlifting.
 His personal best raw lifts without a belt are a 490-pounds (222.5kg) SQ, 336-pounds (152.5kg) BP, and a 606-pounds (275kg) DL.
 His best equipped lifts include a 584-pounds (265kg) SQ, 385-pounds (175kg) BP, and 639-pounds (290kg) DL.
 He is a USAPL Senior International Coach and has coached at the highest levels in powerlifting both as an assistant and head coach on the USAPL Men and Women’s Open National Teams since 2003.
 Matt was also the head coach of the USA Men’s Team at the 2009 World Games in Kaohsiung, Taiwan.
-Recently, Matt was named the 2012 USAPL Coach of the Year and is currently the Chairman of the Coaching Committee.
+In 2012, Matt was named the USAPL Coach of the Year and is currently the Coaching Education Director.

 As a published author and gifted speaker, Matt enjoys the process of teaching through his articles, clinics, seminars, and daily training sessions.
 His attention to detail and emphasis on the pursuit of technical mastery are continually stressed.
 Accordingly, Matt’s mantra is, “The secret to success, in any endeavor, is consistency and hard work.”